Yugoslav People's Army: Structure and organization (late 1980s – early 1990s)

 In the mid-1980s, plans were made under a formal top-secret strategic and operational plan named "Jedinstvo" for a structural change from republic armies and divisions to military districts and brigades to allow for easier federal consolidation of the republics' territorial armies, particularly in the case of a crisis.
 Because of internal and external security changes during that time, "Jedinstvo" was later modeled in three parts: "Jedinstvo 1", "Jedinstvo 2", and "Jedinstvo 3", starting from 1987 (with a planned completion date of 1995) for the JNA to start major reform.

-The first part of JNA major overhaul under "Jedinstvo 1" had its basic force structure nearly completed in 1989.
-Manpower was planned to be reduced to about 1 million in wartime, while in peacetime it would be 299,057 personnel including officers, soldiers and the civilian workforce, including civil service.
-Equipment purchase was not realized in full.
+The first part of the JNA's major overhaul under "Jedinstvo 1" had its basic force structure nearly completed in 1989.
+Wartime manpower was planned to be reduced to about 1 million, while peacetime strength was limited to 299,057 personnel, including officers, soldiers and civilian workers.
+Equipment purchases were not fully realized.

-The JNA's organization and structure after "Jedinstvo 1" consisted of the Ground Forces, Air Force and Navy.
-Under reforms through the "Jedinstvo" plan it was planned to reorganize the army's structure into four major army areas called "Vojna Oblast" under command of the Federal Secretariat of People's Defence (SSNO) – "Vojna oblast" or military regions were further divided into corps, brigades, garrisons and smaller districts and sectors that were responsible for administrative tasks such as draft registration, mobilization, and construction and maintenance of military facilities.
+After "Jedinstvo 1", the JNA consisted of the Ground Forces, Air Force and Navy.
+Under the "Jedinstvo" plan, the army's structure would be reorganized into four major military regions (Vojne Oblasti) under command of the Federal Secretariat of People's Defence (SSNO) – These military regions were further divided into corps, brigades, garrisons and smaller sectors that were responsible for administrative tasks such as draft registration, mobilization, and construction and maintenance of military facilities.
 The regions were: